PlantBasedTendies/LangChainApps/README.md

 --------
 ### :robot: **AI_Executive_Order_LangChain.ipynb**
-A Retrieval Augmented Generation exercise notebook which outlines the process of:
+A Retrieval Augmented Generation python notebook which outlines the process of:
 - Chunking and vectorizing the October 2023 [**United States _Artificial Intelligence Executive Order_**](https://www.whitehouse.gov/briefing-room/presidential-actions/2023/10/30/executive-order-on-the-safe-secure-and-trustworthy-development-and-use-of-artificial-intelligence/)
 - Storing the vector embeddings locally in a Weaviate vector db